yamamushi/du-discordbot/README.md

 ## Commands

 _du-discordbot_ maintains its own internal permissions system.
 It is important to note that these commands are not attributed to discord based roles.
-Ranks can therefore be assigned through du-discordbot.
+Ranks can therefore be assigned through _du-discordbot_.

 ### Admin Commands